lavary/crunz/README.md

 > **Important:** Please note that you need to return the `Schedule` instance at the end of each task file.

-To run the tasks, you need to make sure Crunz is aware of the tasks' location.
-As noted earlier, Crunz assumes all the task files reside in `tasks` directory within the current working directory.

-The scheduler scans the respective directory recursively, collects all the task files ending with `Tasks.php`, and registers them the with `Schedule` class.

 Here's another example:

 ```php